User login

 No excuse for bad manners

-Compare this experience with a smaller, newer website which made the same request and have taken the time to reply and nurture our relationship.
+Compare this experience with a smaller, newer website which made the same request and has taken the time to reply and nurture our relationship.
 They've even created a learning experience for me as an added bonus.

 It’s a competitive market no matter what your business, but especially for online content.
 Just look at AOL’s takeover of the Huffington Post.
 All email software lets you send automatic responses and create template emails to use to say ‘thanks but the post has been filled’.
 There is no excuse for bad manners.